sbt/website/src/reference/02-DetailTopics/01-Using-sbt/05-Triggered-Execution.md

-If the build is configured to automatically reload when build source changes are made by setting `Global / onChangedBuildSource := ReloadOnSourceChanges`, then sbt will monitor the build sources (i.e. `*.sbt` and `*.{java,scala}` files in the `project` directory.
+If the build is configured to automatically reload when build source changes are made by setting `Global / onChangedBuildSource := ReloadOnSourceChanges`, then sbt will monitor the build sources (i.e. `*.sbt` and `*.{java,scala}` files in the `project` directory).
 When build source changes are detected, the build will be reloaded and sbt will re-enter triggered execution mode when the reload completes.